 You may find a cup of coffee helps you stick with your fasting regimen, others it could trigger cravings.
 Pay close attention to what drinking coffee triggers in you.

 If you’re a coffee lover, you’ll be glad to hear the benefits of drinking coffee go beyond the satisfaction of holding a warm cup in hand on your morning commute.
 Intermittent fasting and drinking coffee have several similar benefits.

 Weight loss may be your main reason for fasting.
+If you don’t know which fasting protocol is best for your weight loss needs, check out our quiz to be sure before you get started.
 Your fasting regimen will help balance your energy spent with the energy you consume, but your caffeinated coffee will too.
 Recent studies reveal caffeine increases energy expenditure and decreases energy intake, which will help you manage your weight.

 The energetic boost caffeine provides may be due in part to ketones.
 Research indicates caffeine may produce ketones in your brain, which you can use as a source of energy when glucose is unavailable.
 Fasting is yet another mechanism through which the body reaches ketosis.
 When it comes to promoting ketosis, your morning cup of joe won’t hurt your fasting protocol by any means.

 The presence of ketones are especially important as you age, since glucose uptake in your brain decreases over time.
 Caffeine, when used in moderation, appears to be able to boost your mood, promote cognitive success, and has reduced the risk of mental decline like Alzheimer’s disease or Parkinson’s.
 Caffeine, as with intermittent fasting, can give you a sense of well-being, alertness, and concentration.